Anshuman-02905/Earth_Engine_Scraper/README.md

-THIS IS STEP-1 MY OUR URBAN MONITORING SYSTEM
 # DATA-ACQUISITION
 A custom build python based web Scraper which helps in building datasets from Google Earth Engine
 ## Abstract <br />